Medical Treatment Decision Act

 (A) In the event that an attending physician is presented with an unrevoked declaration executed by a declarant whom the physician believes has a terminal condition, the attending physician shall cause the declarant to be examined by two other physicians.
 If all three physicians find that the declarant has a terminal condition, they shall certify such fact in writing and enter such in the qualified patient’s medical record together with a copy of the declaration.

-(B) If the attending physician has actual knowledge of the whereabouts of the qualified patient’s spouse, any of his adult children, a parent, a brother, or sister, or attorney-in-fact under a durable power of attorney, the attending physician shall immediately make a good faith effort to notify at least one of said persons, in the order names, that certificate of terminal condition has been signed.
+(B) If the attending physician has actual knowledge of the whereabouts of the qualified patient’s spouse, any of their adult children, a parent, a brother, or sister, or attorney-in-fact under a durable power of attorney, the attending physician shall immediately make a good faith effort to notify at least one of said persons, in the order names, that certificate of terminal condition has been signed.

 (C) If no action to challenge the validity of a declaration, in accordance with Section 6 of this Act, has been filed within seventy-two hours after the certification is made by the physicians, the attending physician shall withdraw or withhold all life-sustaining treatment pursuant to the terms of the declaration.